 There are a few practices that are traditionally frowned upon, mostly by the Hoodoo culture, when conducting ancestor veneration.
 I'm going to review a few and provide my two cents about each.

 - Offerings of food are okay, as long as there is no salt or animal flesh provided.
 Does this mean no ice-cream?
 My dad loved butter pecan ice-cream.
-If I was going to make an offering of food, that would be what I'd pick.
+If I was going to make an offering of food, that would be what I'd offer.
 But is milk an animal flesh?
 I have to ask why food is even necessary at all.
 Aren't they no longer living?
 I would advise not to use any kind of food in your veneration practices.
 I think the desire to give food to the dead comes from anthropomorphizing what is no longer human.
 Yes, they are "formerly living" people, but a transformation happens to them when they give up their material body.
 Once the dead give up their bodies, the desires that are motivated by material life fall away.
 All of the energy that is needed by spirits can come from the veneration practice.
 The salt simply comes from the tradition that salt blocks the movement of energy.